Wound Healing Center

-Note the presence or absence of signs and symptoms of local infection (erythema, induration, pain, edema, purulent exudate, wound odor) during the wound assessment.
+Note the presence or absence of signs and symptoms of local infection (erythema, induration, pain, edema, purulent exudate, wound odor) during the wound care assessment.
 Keep in mind that patients with chronic wounds may not exhibit these classic signs and symptoms of infection due to the presence of biofilm.
 This extracellular polysaccharide matrix embeds microorganisms, delays healing, and renders infection difficult to diagnose.

-The presence and intensity of pain associated with the wound can provide some important information regarding wound etiology and wound chronicity.
-However, the degree of pain may not correlate to the extent of the injury.
-Skin tears, for example, can be very painful because damage confined to superficial skin can expose nerve endings in the dermal layer.7 Conversely, patients with neuropathic ulcers on the plantar aspect of the foot and concomitant peripheral neuropathy may feel little or no pain, even if the wound is grossly infected.
+The presence and intensity of pain associated with the wound can provide some important information regarding wound etiology and wound chronicity However, the degree of pain may not correlate to the extent of the injury.
+Skin tears, for example, can be very painful because damage confined to superficial skin can expose nerve endings in the dermal layer.
+Conversely, patients with neuropathic ulcers on the plantar aspect of the foot and concomitant peripheral neuropathy may feel little or no pain, even if the wound is grossly infected.

 IDENTIFYING WOUND ETIOLOGY

 After the doctor conducts a thorough assessment of the wound and peri-wound skin, its etiology may become more evident.
-Common types of wounds encountered in the acute care setting include pressure injuries, venous ulcers, arterial ulcers, skin tears, diabetic foot wounds, and moisture-associated skin damage.
+Common types of wounds encountered in the acute wound care setting include pressure injuries, venous ulcers, arterial ulcers, skin tears, diabetic foot wounds, and moisture-associated skin damage.

 These are formerly known as pressure ulcers, which are defined by the NPUAP as localized damage to the skin and/or underlying soft tissue, usually over a bony prominence or related to medical or other devices.
 The injury can present as intact skin or an open ulcer and may be painful.
 The injury results from intense and/or prolonged pressure or pressure combined with shear.
 The tolerance of soft tissue for pressure and shear may also be affected by microclimate, nutrition, perfusion, comorbidities, and condition of the soft tissue.
 Pressure injuries are described according to the NPUAP staging system based on the damage that is clinically observed.

-These are related to incompetence of the valves of the lower extremities, allowing blood to reflux into the superficial venous system and causing edema.
+These are related to the incompetence of the valves of the lower extremities, allowing blood to reflux into the superficial venous system and causing edema.
 Incomplete emptying of the deep veins can result in higher-than-normal pressure in the peripheral venous system of the lower extremities, which can eventually result in ulcerations.

 DIABETIC FOOT WOUNDS

 These are also called neuropathic ulcers.
 Peripheral neuropathy is present in over 80% of patients with foot ulcers.
 Neuropathy promotes ulcer formation by altering both pain sensation and pressure perception in the foot.
-Neuropathy can also alter the microcirculation and impair skin integrity.
+Neuropathy can also alter microcirculation and impair skin integrity.
 Once wounds occur, healing may be difficult to achieve, especially in patients with deep tissue or bone infections and in those with diminished blood flow to the foot.